JLL moves to new Melbourne office

 “From planning the design, right through to selecting the finishes, we were working within the context of Melbourne’s diverse urban fabric and JLL’s diverse cultural fabric and trying to find a thread through both of them,” said Jen Moore, Senior Director for JLL’s Design Services, who had oversight of the office design.

 This design story is echoed throughout the office, from the commissioned artworks from local creators, down to the naming of our meeting rooms.
-We have 19 meeting rooms, many named after buildings established during the rag trade, along with Melbourne’s public gardens.
+We have 19 meeting rooms, many named after buildings established during the rag trade, as well as Melbourne’s public gardens.

 The rag trade story is also more subtly reflected in the design of the office’s furniture upholstery.